 The NEWBIES LIBRARY Beginner Acoustic Guitar Lessons

-These fun, bite-sized tutorials in this subscription-based beginner guitar series, “Starting form Scratch“, are sure to keep newbies of any age excited about learning to play guitar.
-And since the lessons are streamed, you can stop, pause, repeat and review any part of a tutorial as often as you wish until you master the skill.
+And since these lessons are streamed, you can stop, pause, repeat and review any part of a tutorial as often as you wish until you master the skill.
 This way, you can spend as much or as little time on each guitar concept as you need!

 Learn to Play Guitar in the comfort and convenience of your own home… or hut!